 Did you know that most regular toilet paper is made by cutting down trees?
 The average Australian household (ie 2.6 people) uses around 409 rolls of toilet paper each year.
 That's a lot of trees for a product that is literally flushed down the toilet!

-Do the planet a favour and try using recycled toilet paper.
+Do the planet a favour and try using recycled toilet paper in your home bathroom.
 Apart from felling less trees, recycled toilet paper also uses less energy and water in the manufacturing process than standard toilet paper, What's more, the quality of recycled toilet paper has increased dramatically in recent years as it has increased in popularity.

 Some of our favourite sustainable toilet paper providers are below: